Julie-Fabre/bombcell/README.md

 To begin using Bombcell:
 - [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [repository](https://github.com/Julie-Fabre/bombcell/bombcell) and the [dependencies](#Dependencies).
 - add bombcell's and the dependancies' folders to [MATLAB's path](https://uk.mathworks.com/help/matlab/ref/pathtool.html).
-- in addition, if you want to compute ephys properties, change your working directory to `bombcell\ephysProperties\helpers` in matlab and run `mex -O CCGHeart.c` to able to compute fast ACGs, using part of the [FMAToolbox](https://fmatoolbox.sourceforge.net/).
+- in addition, if you want to compute ephys properties, change your working directory to `bombcell\+bc\+ep\+helpers` in matlab and run `mex -O CCGHeart.c` to able to compute fast ACGs, using part of the [FMAToolbox](https://fmatoolbox.sourceforge.net/).

 #### Dependencies